SEARCH CHEAP FLIGHTS

 In order to obtain a Long Stay Employment Visa, you must first obtain a sponsorship permit.
 If you have the required permit, you will need to submit the following documents to apply for the visa:

-- Bank statements of the past six months
+- Bank statements for the past six months

-Once you fulfil Ireland's work visa requirements, you can apply for Long Stay Employment Visa.
+Once you fulfil Ireland's work visa requirements, you can apply for a Long Stay Employment Visa.
+Don’t forget that visa authorities might ask for further documentation depending on the nature of your employment.
+For more information, see the official website of the Department of Justice.

 Long Stay Volunteer Visa

-If you're traveling to Ireland for volunteering purposes, you will need to apply for a Long Stay Volunteer Visa.
+If you're travelling to Ireland for volunteering purposes, you will need to apply for a Long Stay Volunteer Visa.
 Here are the main requirements you must fulfil to obtain the visa:

 - You must be a volunteer at an approved organisation